 The final benefit of sleeping with your dog is far less selfish than the other reasons: your dog will probably enjoy sleeping in bed with you.
 Dogs rely on their sense of smell to interpret the world, so an object that smells like “their human” is comforting and pleasing to canines (this explains why distressed dogs often chew up their owners’ shoes, underwear, etc).
-Your pup will thank you!

 Do you let your dog sleep in bed with you?